mirage/alcotest/README.md

 predicates and a `run` function to perform a list of `unit -> unit` test callbacks.

 Alcotest provides a quiet and colorful output where only faulty runs are fully displayed at the end of the run (with the full logs ready to inspect), with a simple (yet expressive) query language to select the tests to run.
+See [the manpage](./alcotest-help.txt) for details.

 [![OCaml-CI Build Status](https://img.shields.io/endpoint?url=https%3A%2F%2Fci.ocamllabs.io%2Fbadge%2Fmirage%2Falcotest%2Fmaster&logo=ocaml)](https://ci.ocamllabs.io/github/mirage/alcotest)
 [![TravisCI Build Status](https://travis-ci.org/mirage/alcotest.svg)](https://travis-ci.org/mirage/alcotest)